Search

 IX.
 Internal Formal Complaint Processes

 A formal complaint can be launched at any point by the survivor, or by the respondent through an appeal of an informal resolution.
 A support person of the survivor’s choosing may assist the survivor in articulating the complaint.
-CUPE 3903 staff including the Equity Officer cannot act as support people, but they can recommend a support person on behalf of the survivor.
-The survivor or their designate will deliver the complaint to the Equity Officer or the Complaint Resolution Committee.
-If the complaint is delivered to the Equity Officer, the Equity Officer will then deliver it to the Complaint Resolution Committee.
+CUPE 3903 staff including the Staff Representative Equity cannot act as support people, but they can recommend a support person on behalf of the survivor.
+The survivor or their designate will deliver the complaint to the Staff Representative Equity or the Complaint Resolution Committee.
+If the complaint is delivered to the Staff Representative Equity, the Staff Representative Equity will then deliver it to the Complaint Resolution Committee.

 At any point in time in the process, the survivor may have a support person of their choosing take over as their official representation in the process.